markojevtic/spring-boot-workshop/documentation/topics/BDD_with_JGiven.md

 ## Why do we should write tests

 Many young and less experienced developers think that writing test is waste of time, and unnecessary work.
-But everyone who has experience with a big/long term project, does not share that opinion.
-First, with a test you assure that your code work as it expected with given inputs, and second every later change of your code will be easier and safer because tests will warm developer if hi/she breaks functionality.
+But everyone who has experience with a big/long-term project, does not share that opinion.
+First, with a test you assure that your code work as it expected with given inputs, and second every later change of your code will be easier and safer, tests will warm developer if developer breaks a functionality.

-Many times I've heard: "My code works, I don't need to test it.",  let's suppose that is true, and put yourself in position that you have to add new functionality in an existing complex code, how and that code is written by someone with the same thinking.
+Many times I've heard: "My code works, I don't need to test it.",  let's suppose that is true, and put yourself in position that you have to add new functionality in an existing complex code.
+Let's suppose that code is written by someone with the same thinking, that his code works.
 If there are no tests, how you will know that you don't break existing functionality.
 Literally you will hate that person.
-Or just imagine a pilot, that is overconfident and doesn't do all necessary checking, why to waste time, and repeat all procedures.
+Or just imagine a pilot, that is overconfident and does npt do all necessary checking, why to waste time, and repeat all procedures, he knows everything is OK.
 Will you fly with him?
 I'm sure that answer is "No, he isn't professional".
-Is the same with the programing, why someone should hire a developer who is not professional.
+Is the same with the programmers, why someone should hire a programmer who is not professional.

 ##  What is Behaviour-Driver Development